 Let’s try this together.”

-RELATED: Need some fun toddler activities?
+RELATED: Need some fun easy toddler activities?
 Check out my favorite list!

 And get ready for the oil and water science experiment MAGIC!

 As we adults know, oil and water have different weight – different density.
 They DON’T mix.

 And the result is epic.

 Use this activity to encourage THINKING and QUESTIONING:

 “Can you change the size of the bubbles?”